Bachelor of Arts (BA) in Economics: Career Path

 • Analytical and critical thinking skills: Economics programs develop students' analytical and critical thinking skills, which can be valuable in any field.

-• Quantitative skills: Economics programs require students to develop strong quantitative skills, such as statistics and econometrics, which can be useful in many fields.
+• Quantitative skills: Economics programs require students to develop strong quantitative skills, such as statistics and econometrics, which can be helpful in many fields.

 • Flexibility: Economics programs offer a broad range of elective courses, which allows students to explore their interests and to tailor the program to their specific career goals.

-• International perspective: Economics programs often include a focus on international trade and finance, providing students with a global perspective on economic issues.
+• International perspective: Economics programs often focus on international trade and finance, providing students with a global perspective on economic issues.

-• Interdisciplinary: Economics is an interdisciplinary field, as it draws on concepts from other disciplines such as mathematics, statistics, and political science.
+• Interdisciplinary: Economics is a multidisciplinary field that draws on concepts from other disciplines, such as mathematics, statistics, and political science.

 • Problem-solving: Economics provides students with the tools to solve real-world problems, which can be applied to various fields.